metal-stack/cluster-api-provider-metal-stack/README.md

 > **Manual steps needed:**
 > Due to the early development stage the following manual actions are needed for the cluster to operate.

-1. The pod network and firewall need to be created manually.
+1. The node network and firewall need to be created manually.
 2. The metal-ccm has to be deployed
 3. You need to install your CNI of choice.
 This is required due to CAPI.